Join Us

 What is a Microcontroller (MCU)?

-How does MCU work?
+How does an MCU work?

 Types of MCUs

-• 8-bit: The most cost-effective and commonly used by many
+• 8-bit: Most cost-effective and widely used

 • 16-bit